martinra/facileLLM.nvim/README.md

 The field `get_api_key` is a function that acquires the API key.
 It defaults to an input prompt, but in the example above invokes a password manager.

-The field `openai_model` specifies the model provided by the API.
+The field `model` specifies the model provided by the API.
 The default points to GPT-3.5 Turbo.

 The field `params` specifies parameters that are provided to the model when calling the API.
 Changes to fields of `params` after initializing a session